Civil society group lauds release of war prisoners, detainees

 CEPO urged members of the national pre-transitional committee during their first meeting to agree on clear mandate or their working Terms of Reference (TOR).

-“We calling for TOR that help in promotion of political will, good faith, trust and confidence, transparency, accountability and commitment for timely action for genuine implementation of the peace agreement,” further notes the statement.
+“We calling for TOR that helps in promotion of political will, good faith, trust and confidence, transparency, accountability and commitment for timely action for genuine implementation of the peace agreement,” further notes the statement.

 On 12 September, South Sudan rebel leader, Riek Machar signed in Khartoum a peace agreement with the government to end a civil war, which killed tens of thousands of people and displaced millions.